 Welcome to CPM's Research Page!

 CPM Educational Program offers funding opportunities for research that advances the field of mathematics education.
-Funding opportunities include fellowship awards for doctoral students and research grants for faculty in mathematics education and related fields.
+Funding opportunities include dissertation fellowship awards for doctoral students as well as exploratory and extensive research grants for early career and established scholars in mathematics education and related fields.

 CPM Educational Program is supported by an extensive and growing research base.
-CPM’s research base includes foundational educational research that supports CPM’s core principles as well as ongoing studies on the efficacy and implementation of CPM curriculum.
+CPM’s research base includes foundational educational research that supports CPM’s core principles as well as ongoing implementation studies on the effectiveness of CPM curriculum.

 Resources for Researchers